IRS audit results are often incorrect for two reasons:

 If your situation sounds similar, there may be some hope.

 IRS internal policy allows it to “reconsider” audit results and…if the reconsideration request creates a reasonable doubt as to the correctness of the liability…the IRS should halt collection activity as well, while the request is being considered.

 If you have had an audit go wrong, are frustrated and want to challenge the results…here are the steps:

 This report was completed by the Auditor to explain what she did to change your return.
 Either you still have a copy, or the IRS will need to supply it as a result of a properly submitted Freedom of Information Act request.

-Once the IRS record is obtained, we'll review the documents you provide that might help prove that the deduction(s) you took were correct.
-This may be in the form of bank statements, cancelled checks, invoices, receipts or other items.
+Once the IRS record is obtained, we'll review the documents you provide that might help prove that the deduction(s) you took was correct.
+This may be in the form of bank statements, canceled checks, invoices, receipts or other items.

 If you don't have great records…we may be able to help you re-create them.
 Calendars, comparable business expenses in the industry, and other information might help us create the proof needed to challenge the audit result.

-A well put-together Audit Reconsideration Request will typically be accepted by the IRS, collection will stop, and an IRS agent will be assigned to review the material.
-That agent will contact to discuss and review.
+A well-put-together Audit Reconsideration Request will typically be accepted by the IRS, the collection will stop, and an IRS agent will be assigned to review the material.
+That agent will contact you to discuss and review.